Which is better — a keyboard or a pen?

 *

-How do you decide whether to use a pencil or your keyboard?
-We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section below.
-Anyone who comments on today’s post (or any others) by Feb.
-29/20 will be put in a draw for a copy of my first book8 1/2 Steps to Writing Faster, Better.
+What do you think is the best tool for writing?
+We can all learn from each other, so please, share your thoughts with my readers and me in the “comments” section below.
+Anyone who comments on today’s post (or any others) by July 31/24 will be put in a draw for a copy of my first book8 1/2 Steps to Writing Faster, Better.
 Please, scroll down to the comments, directly underneath the “related posts” links, below.
 Note that you don’t have to join Disqus to post.
 See here to learn how to post as a guest.
 It’s easy!

 Scroll to Top